unchain-tech/UNCHAIN-projects/docs/AVAX-Messenger/ja/section-3/lesson-1_コントラクトに管理者を設けよう.md

       expect(await messenger.numOfPendingLimits()).to.equal(newLimits);
     });

-    it("Should emit an event on change limits", async function () {
+    it('Should emit an event on change limits', async function () {
       const { messenger } = await loadFixture(deployContract);

       await expect(messenger.changeNumOfPendingLimits(10)).to.emit(
         messenger,
-        "NumOfPendingLimitsChanged"
+        'NumOfPendingLimitsChanged'
       );
     });
   });